How to improve your memory health

 This may help improve the health of memory.
 Meditation improves to a certain degree the function of the brain, reduces markers of brain degeneration, and improves long term memory.

-Making meditating a habit may increase brain plasticity which helps keep it healthy and cause long term changes in the brain.
+Making meditating a habit may increase brain plasticity which helps keep it healthy and cause long-term changes in the brain.

-Sleeping for at least 7 8 hours a day is important for the overall health of the brain.
+Sleeping for at least 7 to 8 hours a day is important for the overall health of the brain.
 Cognitive impairments often occur as a result of a disruptive natural sleep cycle.
 This interrupts the processes the brain uses to create memories.

 Getting enough sleep, at least about 7-9 hours a day for an adult, helps the brain create and store long term memories.